Kalikow-type decomposition for multicolor infinite range particle systems: Applications for perfect simulation

 \end{cor}

-As in Galves, L\"ocherbach and Orlandi (2010), it can be shown that for this decomposition, a sufficient condition for (\ref{eq:condition2}) is
+As in Galves, L\"ocherbach and Orlandi (\citeyear{GalLocOrl10}), it can be shown that for this decomposition, a sufficient condition for (\ref{eqcondition2}) is

-and $\beta < \beta_c,$ where $\beta_c$ is solution of
+and $\beta< \beta_c,$ where $\beta_c$ is solution of

-In this case, we can extend the ideas of Galves, Garcia and Prieur (2010) from the case of chains of infinite order to infinite range Gibbs measures:
+In this case, we can extend the ideas of \citet{GalGarPri10} from the case of chains of infinite order to infinite range Gibbs measures.

 Our perfect simulation algorithm simulates two ordered configurations belonging to $\mathcal{S}$ according to the invariant distribution of the coupled Glauber dynamics.
-This yields an explicit coupling of the two Gibbs measures $ \mu $ and $\tilde \mu .$ Since this coupling is ordered, the very nice argument of the proof of Theorem 3.6 in Galves, Garcia and Prieur (2010) tells us that this coupling attains necessarily the $\bar d -$distance
+This yields an explicit coupling of the two Gibbs measures $ \mu$ and~$\tilde\mu.$ Since this coupling is ordered, the very nice argument of the proof of Theorem 3.6 in \citet{GalGarPri10} tells us that this coupling necessarily attains the $\bar d $-distance

-Hence our perfect simulation algorithm enables us to construct explicit couplings achieving this distance, and as far as we know the problem of finding explicit solutions was addressed only for finite volume Gibbs measures up to now.
+Hence, our perfect simulation algorithm enables us to construct explicit couplings achieving this distance, and as far as we know the problem of finding explicit solutions was addressed only for finite volume Gibbs measures up to now.